 The yoga retreat experience does not have to be detached from your everyday life at home.
 Everyone takes away something different from a yoga retreat: from how to modify a pose or a new breathing or meditation technique, or perhaps it goes a bit deeper and you discover more about yourself, your practice and your priorities.
 Find ways to integrate your new skills, knowledge and realizations into your life.

 Have you ever been on a yoga retreat before?
-Do you have any other tips for how to get the most out of a yoga retreat experience?
+Do you have any other yoga retreat tips for how to get the most out of the experience?
 Share it with me in the comments section below!

 Pin this for later!